 Exemption Due to Physically or Mentally Unable to Work

-A person who is temporarily or chronically ill is exempt from the FS work requirement.
+A person who is temporarily or chronically ill is exempt from the SNAP work requirement.

 - observing a cast on a broken leg; or

 - receipt of Workers' Compensation; or

 - knowledge of a scheduled surgery or recuperation from surgery.

 NOTE: Minor ailments and injuries such as colds, broken fingers, or rashes are not normally serious enough to exempt a person.